On this page

 Keep in mind that your subscription level may not have access to every challenge within the library.
 If you are on a trial, you will only have access to small subset of the complete library.

 When creating a new challenge, you will be given the option to create it from a template.
-Templates are starting points to help you get started with a specific language or technology.
-Classic Code Challenges and Q&A challenges also have bare templates, with nothing added to them—if you wish to completely start from scratch.
+Templates help you get started with a specific language or technology.
+If you wish to completely start from scratch, Classic Code Challenges and Q&A challenges also have bare templates with nothing added to them.

 When creating a new assessment, you will have the option to choose a pre-existing template.
 These templates are some recommended assessments that can get you started quickly.
 You are free to customize the settings or challenges on any of your assessments, including those created from a template.

 A team member is a user of the system which is able to view candidates.
 Any users you set up on your account will be a team member.
 Candidates on the other hand, have their own individual accounts which are not part of your team.